JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 - in the global parameters file, check that `CLUSTER_PROJECT_CODE` is set to the proper current project code for cluster billing
 - set `RUN_CMD="gridRun"`
 - look over the computer resource section; you may need to adjust memory and number of cores available to match the cluster nodes rather than the SciComp servers
-- look over the "job partitioning" section; you may want to adjust how the jobs are batched up; the default parameters assume you're running on one SciComp server, and you may benefit from more jobs/batches when running on the cluster
+- look over the "job partitioning" section; you _will_ want to adjust how the jobs are batched up! performance varies _dramatically_ based on batching
+    + the default parameters assume you're running on one SciComp server, and you may benefit from more jobs/batches when running on the cluster
     + in particular, since split gal 4 datasets are smaller, they are often run in one job on SciComp servers; you should run several on the cluster
     + MCFO jobs, though, are already batched into typically hundreds of jobs, so you probably don't need to adjust for the cluster

 # Running the workflow - individual steps

+These steps are documented as if you are running all split gal4 and MCFO from scratch.
+If you are adding a new LM dataset, for example, you need not run the old LM script, and you need not regenerate any of the EM MIPs metadata files.

+These docs pre-date the Annotator Gen1 MCFO dataset!
+That dataset is at least as big as all the existing data, and all running times are at least double if that dataset is included.

 ## Step 0: generate MIPs metadata